phthom/ContainerOrchestration/3-KubernetesLab.md

 latest: digest: sha256:4d754d9b243818185bb18a5b25f41bf1a2eb3ea7ad3efcdafbe1b204664b56f7 size: 1576
 ```

-> **IMPORTANT** : be sure that all the layers have been pushed, wait for the digest line.
+> **IMPORTANT** : be sure that all the layers have been pushed, wait for the digest line at the end.

 ### 5. Open the Kubernetes Console